 How do you know when to pitch a brand?
 Should you reach out first or wait for the brand to contact you instead?
 How many followers are enough for you to start taking part in sponsorships?

-The good news is, you don’t need a set amount of followers in order to reach out to brands.
+The good news is, that you don’t need a set amount of followers in order to reach out to brands.
 And you should also not be scared to reach out first!
 You just need to figure out the best way to do it.
-Use these tips to help you successfully pitch brands as a micro influencer.
+Use these tips to help you successfully pitch brands as a micro-influencer.

 Pick the Right Brand Before You Pitch